Xitog/teddy/README.md

 ## Description

 Teddy is a program to edit tile grids, in order to make levels or maps for video games.
-A map consists of one or more **layers** which are a matrix of integer.

 Teddy uses the concept of **mod**.
 A mod is set of **tiles** and **layers** which will be available to create the map.
+- A map consists of one or more **layers**.
+- A layer is just a matrix of integer.
+- A tile is picture with an associated value, for example **1** is used for water, **2** for grass. **0** always means empty.

 For a real-time strategy game for example, you can have a layer *ground* for the ground tiles and a layer *unit* where you will store the units.